wisp92/pokered/README.md

 - The game corner chief will buy pokemon from you post-e4
 - The bookcase in the ship tileset has been replaced with a ship's navigational pc
 - A ship's PC has been added to the ss. anne's kitchen and made functional
-- *v1.14 beta* fixed amazing man grpahical glitch
+- *v1.14 beta* fixed amazing man graphical glitch
 - *v1.14 beta* the transitional frame when turning 180 degrees now shows correctly
 - *v1.14 beta* The lower right corner tile of the mon back pic is blanked
+- *v1.14 beta* Fixed the flipped text for a girl in Saffron and the letter she is writing

 #Bugfixes:
 -----------